Here's what we'll cover

 • postpartum depression or significant anxiety

-• history of eating disorders or restrictive eating patterns
+• history of eating disorders or restrictive eating patterns, where dieting could be detrimental

-• nutrient deficiency or poor appetite already present
+• nutrient deficiency or poor appetite already present, potentially exacerbated by medication

 • severe fatigue or sleep disruption affecting daily function

-In these situations, supporting nutrition, mental health, and recovery often comes first.
+In these situations, supporting nutrition, mental health, and recovery often comes first, guided by a health care provider.

-What to Expect if GLP-1 Therapy Is Started Postpartum
+What to Expect if GLP-1 Therapy (Medication) Is Started Postpartum

-If GLP-1 medication is initiated after breastfeeding and medical stabilization, the experience is usually similar to non-postpartum patients, but the context is different.
+If GLP-1 medication, such as an injection of semaglutide or tirzepatide, is initiated after breastfeeding and medical stabilization, the experience is usually similar to non-postpartum patients, but the context is different, requiring careful adherence to the prescribed dose.

 Common early effects include: